Value-added tax (VAT)

 For taxpayers that are eligible for the above zero rate, generally they may be entitled to a credit or refund of the input VAT incurred.

-The VAT refund rate for exported services is the same as the applicable VAT tax rate.
-For exported goods, the VAT refund rates range from 0% to 17%.
-There is a prescribed formula for determining the amount of refund, under which full refund of input VAT are not available to many exported goods and the exporter will suffer different degree of export VAT costs.
+The VAT refund rate for exported services is the same as the applicable VAT rate.
+For exported goods, the VAT refund rates range from 0% to 16%.
+There is a prescribed formula for determining the amount of refund, under which full refund of input VAT is not available to many exported goods and the exporter will suffer different degrees of export VAT costs.

 In addition, a few types of qualified exported services may be applicable to the VAT exemption treatment.
 In that respect, the relevant input VAT incurred cannot be credited or refunded.